jayjoshi33/Customer-Churn-Prediction/README.md

 - **Data Preprocessing**: Handled missing values, removed outliers, and scaled features using StandardScaler.
 - **Feature Engineering**: Experimented with new features but avoided methods that reduced model performance.
 - **Undersampling**: Applied to improve model balance and recall.
+- **SMOTE**: Applied to improve the recall and solve the class imbalance problem.

 ## Getting Started